Contextual Uncleanness & God's Covenant in Ezekiel 36

 - In verse 25 the levitical rituals for uncleanness are applied (Lev 15).
-These passages are littered with bathes as symbolic of purity (Lev 14-16).
+These passages are littered with baths as symbolic of purity (Lev 14-16).
 The people are in fact dirty and God will fulfill the washing for them.
-Certainly in a sense this points to Christ's work for us but let's remember the specific and accurate content of uncleanness as covenant unfaithfulness.
+Certainly, in a sense, this points to Christ's work for us but let's remember the specific and accurate content of uncleanness as covenant unfaithfulness.
 This cleansing is specifically for Israel.

 - It is within this historical context that God has promised a new heart and new spirit for the covenant people of Israel via verse 26 and verse 28.
 This is properly either an event that has not yet occurred or in fact did occur when the people were brought in their land after their exodus from Babylon.

 - In verse 27 the giving of God's law and obedience in similar to both Ezekiel 11 and Jeremiah 31.
 God is promising a new spirit to obey the Torah.
 If this promise remains to be fulfilled in the future, then Jewish (and perhaps even Christian) obligation to the full Torah has not ceased.